Elvis Andrus Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The Angels rank 14th in baseball in home runs surrendered (85 total, 1.1 per game).
+- Angels pitchers combine to rank 14th in baseball in home runs surrendered (86 total, 1.1 per game).

-- In his most recent time out on Wednesday, the lefty threw seven scoreless innings against the Los Angeles Dodgers while surrendering two hits.
+- In his most recent outing on Thursday against the Los Angeles Dodgers, the righty tossed seven innings, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.